Skip to main content

 Consider that, the strategic goals of a small business will depend on the owner(s)’ goals, but profitability is always a central objective.
 As your business grows, you’ll need to consider a fully-fledged finance department more seriously.

-Payroll specialists and accounting managers can keep smaller tasks moving, such as setting up reporting dashboards to keep an eye on KPIs.
+Your accounting department structure can still be pretty lean, if it works for you—payroll specialists and accounting managers can keep small business accounting tasks moving, such as setting up reporting dashboards to keep an eye on KPIs.
 At this point, the CFO and controller can focus on the bigger strategic picture, including departmental or operational reporting.

 Large Businesses